Zap123/JGallery/README.md

 JGallery
 ========

-A Class to visualize an image gallery of a folder in HTML/CSS
+An application to generate an image gallery of a folder in HTML/CSS

 ![Screenshot](demo.png)